Is Stem Cell Therapy Legal in Canada?

 Rigorous screening process

 In a word, stem cell treatment is a complex science.
-Although it is still experimental in some applications, the researchers have proved stem cell therapy in musculoskeletal conditions as a valid and safe treatment.
+Although it is still experimental in some applications, the researchers have proved regenerative medicine in musculoskeletal conditions as a valid and safe treatment.
 Canadians deserve the best treatments available for musculoskeletal pain and that is what we strive to offer with stem cell treatments.

 Basso, M., Cavagnaro, L., Zanirato, A., Divano, S., Formica, C., Formica , M., & Felli, L. (2017).
 What is the clinical evidence on regenerative medicine in the intervertebral disc degneration?
 Musculoskeletal Surgery, 101:93-